Why I won't use Github for any new projects (and you probably shouldn't either)

 Yes, indeed, I can easily get all my project files, but how exactly would I …

-- Download the issue tracker?
+- Download the issue tracker (not the data, the service)?

 - Migrate my community?